laurosilvacom/nextjs-fundamentals/lessons/0101-automatic-installation/README.md

 > Demonstrates the process of setting up a Next.js project using the automatic installation method.

+System Requirements:

+- Node.js 18.17 or later.
+- macOS, Windows (including WSL), and Linux are supported.

 Initialize a fresh Next.js project with `create-next-app@latest`.

 ```bash